 The Thoughtspan software development is an ongoing process.
 It went live in October 2020.
 This complex licensing software has moved the MS Board of Pharmacy to a much higher level of service and instant information access.
-We are increasing our capabilities in a constantly evolving statutory and regulatory environment.
-Additionally, the licensing division is actively seeking ways to improve the criminal background check process.
+In 2024, the licensing division improved the criminal background check process by obtaining a Lifescan machine enabling our office to scan fingerprint cards directly to our partners at MS Criminal Information Center (CIC).
+This has resulted in significant reductions in background check processing times.
+Licensing of all facilities providing legend medical devices to MS entities will commence pursuant to changes to the MS Pharmacy Practice Act in the 2025 session as well as Pharmacy Service Administrative Organizations providing services in MS.